 - Part 1: Population Selection: You will work with CDAS staff to identify the particular study participants for inclusion in your study (your study population).
-Selection will usually include identifying the cohort using the criteria proposed in your approved application.
+Selection will usually include identifying cases as well as a matching set of controls that are selected using the criteria proposed in your approved application.
 CDAS staff will create a detailed report of the selection that will require your approval before moving forward.
-Once the population is finalized, specific vials of biospecimen will be identified for each included participant. (estimated time: 1-3 months) - Part 2: Specimen Use Request Form (SURF): While the population selection programming is ongoing, you will be provided and asked to complete the SURF form that details your sample handling requirements, such as batching, requirements for specific tubes, QC requirements and other sample handling requests. (estimated time: 1 week) - Part 3: Regulatory Documents: In addition, there are a number of regulatory documents that must be obtained and uploaded to CDAS prior to sample requisition and shipment.
-All extramural investigators are required to obtain approval from their local IRB.
-NCI staff will use this approval to then gain required approval from NCI's Special Studies IRB (SSIRB).
-Furthermore, a Material Transfer Agreement (MTA) must be completed.
+Once the population is finalized, specific vials of biospecimen will be identified for each included participant. (estimated time: 1-3 months) - Part 2: Specimen Use Request Form (SURF): While the population selection programming is ongoing, you will be provided and asked to complete the SURF form that details your sample handling requirements, such as batching, requirements for specific tubes, QC requirements and other sample handling requests. (estimated time: 1 week) - Part 3: Regulatory Documents: Extramural investigators will need to have a Material Transfer Agreement (MTA) executed in order to have specimens shipped from NIH.
 Extramural investigators will be contacted by a member of the NCI Technology Transfer Center (TTC) to start this process.
 MTAs are not needed for projects conducted by NIH employees, including intramural Investigators, who will establish federal contracts with assaying labs.
 However, SSIRB and MTAs are needed for collaborations in which there is not a specified contract. (estimated time: 1-2 months)